eclipse-ibeji/ibeji/README.md

 ## <a name="running-the-demo">Running the Demo</a>

-There are currently two demos: one that demonstrates the use of a property and one that demonstrates the use of a command.
+There are currently three demos: one that demonstrates the use of a property, one that demonstrates the use of a command and one that demonstates the mixed use of properties and command.

 The following instructions are for the demo for the use of a property.